Vision and Values

 Reviewed and further developed at St Martin’s Full Governing Body meeting 7/12/22

-Our value for the month of February is HONESTY
+Our value for the month of September is Belonging

 St Martin's Values and Ethos